Acupuncture for Migraines and Headaches

 In Chinese medicine, it is explained that headaches are caused either by external factors or internal damage.
 Headache caused by external factors can be divided into three types: wind-cold, wind-heat, and wind-damp.
 Headaches caused by internal damage can be divided into the following four types: deficiency of both Qi (vital energy) and blood, deficiency of the liver and kidney, turbid phlegm stoppage, as well as blood stasis.
 Migraines are mostly caused by wind-fire of the liver.

 In combatting headaches, TCM will adopt different treatments based on different causes and clinical manifestations.
-The methods include Chinese herbal medicine, acupuncture for migraine conditions, dietary therapy and therapeutic massage.
+The methods include Chinese herbal medicine, Chinese acupuncture Melbourne for migraine conditions, dietary therapy and therapeutic massage.
 They are usually tailored to be specific to the individual patient’s condition and diagnostic categories.

 How we can help